openshift/training/beta-3-setup.md

     https://hello-openshift.cloudapps.example.com

 ## Project Administration

-If `joe` now wants to let `alice` look at his project, with his project administrator rights he can add her using the `osadm policy` command:
+When we created the `demo` project, `joe` was made a project administrator.
+As an example of an administrative function, if `joe` now wants to let `alice` look at his project, with his project administrator rights he can add her using the `osadm policy` command:

     [joe]$ osadm policy add-role-to-user view alice

-Now login at the command line as `alice` to see what is available. `alice` hasn't logged in yet, so...
+**Note:** `osadm` will act, by default, on whatever project the user has selected.
+If you recall earlier, when we logged in as `joe` we ended up in the `demo` project.
+We'll see how to switch projects later.

+Open a new terminal window as the `alice` user and the login to OpenShift:

     osc login -u alice \
     --certificate-authority=/var/lib/openshift/openshift.local.certificates/ca/cert.crt \